apache/trafficserver/doc/admin/reverse-proxy-http-redirects.en.rst

 Origin servers often send redirect responses back to browsers redirecting them to different pages.
 For example, if an origin server is overloaded, then it might redirect browsers to a less loaded server.
-Origin servers also redirect when web pages that have moved to different locations.
-When Traffic Server is configured as a reverse proxy, it must readdress redirects from origin servers so that browsers are redirected to Traffic Server and *not* to another origin server.
+Origin servers also redirect when web pages have moved to different locations.
+When Traffic Server is configured as a reverse proxy, it must readdress redirects from origin servers so that browsers are redirected to Traffic Server and not to another origin server.

 To readdress redirects, Traffic Server uses reverse-map rules.
 Unless you have :ts:cv:`proxy.config.url_remap.pristine_host_hdr` enabled